English language: Pluricentric English

-English is a pluricentric language, which means that no one national authority sets the standard for use of the language.
+English is a pluricentric language, which means that no single national authority sets the standard for its use.
 Spoken English, including English used in broadcasting, generally follows national pronunciation standards that are established by custom rather than by regulation.
 International broadcasters are usually identifiable as coming from one country rather than another through their accents, but newsreader scripts are also composed largely in international standard written English.
 The norms of standard written English are maintained purely by the consensus of educated English speakers around the world, without any oversight by any government or international organisation.

 American listeners readily understand most British broadcasting, and British listeners readily understand most American broadcasting.
 Most English speakers around the world can understand radio programmes, television programmes, and films from many parts of the English-speaking world.
-Both standard and non-standard varieties of English can include both formal or informal styles, distinguished by word choice and syntax and use both technical and non-technical registers.
+Both standard and non‑standard varieties of English can include formal or informal styles, distinguished by word choice and syntax, and they use both technical and non‑technical registers.

-The settlement history of the English-speaking inner circle countries outside Britain helped level dialect distinctions and produce koiné forms of English in South Africa, Australia, and New Zealand.
+The settlement history of the English‑speaking inner‑circle countries outside Britain helped to level dialect distinctions and produce koiné forms of English in South Africa, Australia, and New Zealand.
 The majority of immigrants to the United States without British ancestry rapidly adopted English after arrival.
 Now the majority of the United States population are monolingual English speakers.